 The colorful daily worksheets in Arithmetic 4 provide practice over familiar concepts and new material.
-The four basic processes are taught and reviewed, as well as multiplying and dividing by two-digit numbers, estimation, square measures, writing decimals as fractions, and simple geometry.
+Building on a solid foundation of the base ten system and the four basic processes, students expand arithmetic skills including multiplying and dividing by multi-digit numbers, estimation, interpreting graphed data, writing decimals as fractions, and simple geometry.
 A major emphasis is on working with proper and improper fractions; adding, subtracting, and multiplying fractions; and finding the least common denominator.
-Students will continue to solve multi-step word problems which encourage the application of concepts being learned.
+Students will continue to solve multi-step word problems which encourage the practical application of concepts being learned.